SamuelAsherRivello/rmc-mini-mvcs-godot/addons/RMC Mini Mvcs/Library/Scripts/Runtime_Godot_Compatible/ReadMe.txt

-INFO:
+This folder is godot compatible.

-* This folder is Godot compatible.
+NOTE:

-* It may be ported to Godot or other engines.
+* This is a manual copy/paste from the Unity version at https://github.com/SamuelAsherRivello/rmc-mini-mvcs/

-INSTRUCTIONS:
+* Feel free to edit it here

-* Edit this within this repo as needed
+* Periodically it may be copyed from here back to the unity repo for parity